 - AB 176 (Bonta) Data Collection.
 AB 176 requires the segments of higher education to collect data on Asian and Pacific Islander (API) subgroups and post statewide data on enrollment and completion on their respective websites by July 2016.
-The bill also requires that 18 months after the 2020 U.S. Census is released, the API subgroups reported by each segment be consistent with the subgroups used by the Census Bureau. - Status: AB 176 passed in the Assembly and will be heard in the Senate Education Committee. - AB 653 (Levine): Intersegmental Coordination: Information Technology.
-As currently written, AB 653 is substantially similar to last year's bill that was vetoed, and requires the higher education segments to coordinate technology purchases.
-The author's office has agreed to accept amendments provided through Chancellor's Office staff that would revise AB 653.
-These changes make contracting practices among the segments of higher education more efficient by improving the ability of community college districts to share contracts with UC and CSU.
-Specifically, AB 653 would 1) allow districts to post bid proposals on their websites or bidding platforms; 2) extend the duration of contracts for goods and services for up to 7 years; and 3) adds clarifying language which specifies that districts can share contracts with UC and

-- CSU.
-With the cooperation of the author's office to accept staff's recommended amendments, the Chancellor's Office is expected to support this measure. - o Status: AB 653 passed in the Assembly and was sent to the Senate Education Committee. - AB 798 (Bonilla): College Textbook Affordability Act.
+The bill also requires that 18 months after the 2020 U.S. Census is released, the API subgroups reported by each segment include the subgroups used by the Census Bureau as well as additional subgroups.
+The bill also includes the state Department of Managed Health Care and the Department of Health Care Services. - o Position: Support - Status: AB 176 passed the Senate Education Committee and is set for hearing in the Senate Health Committee on July 8, 2015. - AB 653 (Levine): Intersegmental Coordination: Information Technology.
+AB 653 makes contracting practices among the segments of higher education more efficient by improving the ability of community college districts to share contracts with UC and CSU.
+Specifically, AB 653 adds clarifying language to statute which specifies that districts can share, or "piggyback" onto contracts with UC and CSU for the purchase of goods and services.
+This will provide for more efficient contracting practices and potential cost savings to all three segments. - o Position: Support - Status: AB 653 passed the Senate Education Committee and was sent to the Senate Appropriations Committee. - AB 798 (Bonilla): College Textbook Affordability Act.
 AB 798 seeks to lower textbook expenses for students by creating incentives for campuses to use Open Educational Resources (OER).
 AB 798 provides that the California OER Council may utilize its funding as designated in SB 1052 of 2012 to provide grants in the amount of \$10,000 to community college and CSU campuses which, with their local academic senates, develop and submit plans to increase the use of OER.
-Campuses that receive grant awards would also be eligible for bonus grants of \$10,000 for up to 3 subsequent years if they reach benchmarks.
-The program would be administered by the California OER Council. - o Position: Neutral - o Status: AB 798 passed in the Assembly and was sent to the Senate. - AB 963 (Bonilla) Teachers' Retirement Law.
-AB 963 revises the definition of creditable service for purposes of the Defined Benefit Program and the Cash Balance Benefit Program. - Status: AB 963 passed the Assembly and was sent to the Senate Public Employment and Retirement Committee.
+Campuses that receive grant awards would also be eligible for bonus grants of \$10,000 for up to 3 subsequent years if they reach specified benchmarks.
+The program would be administered by the California OER Council, composed of representatives of academic senates from all three segments. - o Position: Support - o Status: AB 798 passed in the Assembly and will be heard in the Senate Education Committee on July 8, 2015. - AB 963 (Bonilla) Teachers' Retirement Law.
+AB 963 revises the definition of creditable service for purposes of the Defined Benefit Program and the Cash Balance Benefit Program. - o Status: AB 963 passed the Assembly and was sent to the Senate Public Employment and Retirement Committee.